 Dogs and Other Pets

-Unfortunately, no dogs or pets are allowed on site (including in the car park) except for Assistance Dogs.
+Unfortunately, no dogs or pets are allowed on site (including in the car park) except for trained Assistance Dogs.
 Assistance dogs are welcome and water can be provided upon request.
+Please note that we politely ask that Assistance Dogs are clearly identifiable with an assistance dog coat or lead.

 If you have an allergy or dietary requirement and would like to use our catering outlets here at Noah's Ark Zoo Farm then we have a full menu and allergen menu on our website to help you plan your day.
 If you need any assistance with specific dietary requirements please email our friendly team on email@example.com

-Noah's Ark is delighted to have won 'Accessible and Inclusive Tourist attraction' silver award at the Bristol Bath and Somerset Tourism Awards 2019.
+Noah's Ark is delighted to have won 'Accessible and Inclusive Tourist attraction' Gold award at the Bristol Bath and Somerset Tourism Awards and South West Tourism Awards 2020/2021.